 - The only time-consuming part of this is developing a specific webpage designed to sell your high-value, low-cost offer.
-This will take around 10 hours most likely.
+This will most likely only take around 10 hours.

 From a cost perspective, there are 2 ways to look at this.

-The first is that in a small business scenario, it is usually the case that the business owner is the most qualified person at the company to write the blog posts.
+The first is that in a small business scenario, the business owner is usually the most qualified person at the company to write the blog posts.

 Most business owners I know bill themselves out at between $100-$200 an hour.
 We’ll say $150 as an average.
 So for a small business owner to spend 12-16 hours in a month writing blog posts, that’s roughly $2,400 - $3,000 in their time per month.

-There is usually someone in most small businesses that already handles email marketing and this would simply be a change in how they were handling the emails.
+There is usually someone in most small businesses that already handles email marketing and giving them this task would simply be a change in how they were handling the emails.

 From a website perspective, if the business has a company that manages their website already, they will most likely charge around $1,500 - $2,500 to build the offer page and adjust the homepage and the footer.